Last Updated: May 13, 2026

 2. SPORN Black

-Static cling aquarium backgrounds as some of the most reliable backgrounds you can purchase in the hobby.
-I continue to be surprised to this day that pet stores continue to sell cheap tape on the back backgrounds for new hobbyists.
+Static cling aquarium backgrounds are some of the most reliable products in the hobby.
+I’m still surprised that pet stores keep selling cheap tape-on backgrounds to new hobbyists.
+Static clings are just better in every way.

-SPORN offers not only high quality backgrounds, but they also cheap and easy to install.
-This one showed above is a classic black, which works amazing for saltwater tanks, African cichlid tanks, brackish water tanks, and some betta tank setups.
+SPORN makes high-quality backgrounds that are both affordable and easy to install.
+The classic black works especially well for saltwater tanks, African cichlid tanks, brackish water tanks, and betta tank setups.

 This is a great buy.
-You really can’t go wrong with this brand.
+You can’t go wrong with this brand.

 Pros and Cons